digicatapult/monitoring-flux-infra/README.md

 - `clusters/azure/production/substitutions/kube-prometheus-stack/values.yaml`

 By default, the specific values for each of the above cluster types will always override the shared ones.

+### Using Renovate for CI

+With the Renovate configuration, we should ideally be ignoring both `./clusters` and `./examples`; the former comprises the overlays that could have pinned versions that we do not want Renovate to tinker with, while the latter references the former and uses it to deploy a test workflow.

+Optimally, Renovate should be used to just update the base layer of applications, leaving the overlays untouched.
+Developers then have the choice of whether to pass the dependency version through using `.spec.postBuild.Substitute` or similar in the corresponding overlay.